Marwanleprodu91670/a/README.md

 -- Function to teleport and make the torso invisible local function teleportAndMakeInvisible(targetPlayer)
-    -- Assuming you want to teleport the player's torso to your right hand local torso = targetPlayer.Character and targetPlayer.Character:FindFirstChild("Torso")
+    local torso = targetPlayer.Character and targetPlayer.Character:FindFirstChild("Torso")
     if torso then
-        -- Teleport torso to the player's right hand (assuming you have a reference to your right hand part) local rightHand = game.Players.LocalPlayer.Character and game.Players.LocalPlayer.Character:FindFirstChild("RightHand")
+        local rightHand = game.Players.LocalPlayer.Character and game.Players.LocalPlayer.Character:FindFirstChild("RightHand")
         if rightHand then
             torso.CFrame = rightHand.CFrame
         end
-        -- Make torso invisible
         torso.Transparency = 1
     end
 end